Model N (NYSE:MODN) Releases FY 2022 Earnings Guidance

-Several brokerages recently issued reports on MODN.
-JMP Securities reduced their price objective on shares of Model N from $55.00 to $45.00 and set a market outperform rating on the stock in a research note on Wednesday.
-Needham & Company LLC cut their price target on shares of Model N from $50.00 to $45.00 and set a buy rating on the stock in a research note on Wednesday.
-Finally, Craig Hallum raised shares of Model N from a hold rating to a buy rating and increased their price objective for the stock from $40.00 to $41.00 in a research report on Tuesday, August 10th.
-One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Buy and an average price target of $46.20.
+Several research analysts have commented on the company.
+Needham & Company LLC cut their price objective on Model N from $50.00 to $45.00 and set a buy rating on the stock in a research report on Wednesday, November 10th.
+JMP Securities lowered their target price on Model N from $55.00 to $45.00 and set a market outperform rating for the company in a research note on Wednesday, November 10th.
+Finally, Craig Hallum upgraded Model N from a hold rating to a buy rating and raised their target price for the company from $40.00 to $41.00 in a research note on Tuesday, August 10th.
+One analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $46.20.

-In other Model N news, SVP Laura Selig sold 1,407 shares of the stock in a transaction on Monday, August 16th.
-The shares were sold at an average price of $32.46, for a total transaction of $45,671.22.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Mark Albert Anderson sold 5,208 shares of the firm’s stock in a transaction dated Friday, October 1st.
-The stock was sold at an average price of $33.85, for a total transaction of $176,290.80.
+In related news, insider Mark Albert Anderson sold 5,208 shares of Model N stock in a transaction dated Friday, October 1st.
+The stock was sold at an average price of $33.85, for a total value of $176,290.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Alan S. Henricks sold 2,000 shares of Model N stock in a transaction that occurred on Thursday, August 26th.
+The shares were sold at an average price of $33.75, for a total value of $67,500.00.
+Following the completion of the transaction, the director now owns 47,002 shares of the company’s stock, valued at $1,586,317.50.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 28,367 shares of company stock valued at $932,468.
-Company insiders own 1.80% of the company’s stock.
+Insiders sold 11,545 shares of company stock valued at $386,426 over the last quarter.
+Insiders own 1.80% of the company’s stock.

-An institutional investor recently raised its position in Model N stock.
-Invesco Ltd. boosted its position in Model N, Inc. (NYSE:MODN) by 28.1% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 12,270 shares of the software maker’s stock after purchasing an additional 2,695 shares during the quarter.
-Invesco Ltd.’s holdings in Model N were worth $421,000 at the end of the most recent quarter.
-93.70% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Model N stock.
+Invesco Ltd. grew its holdings in shares of Model N, Inc. (NYSE:MODN) by 28.1% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 12,270 shares of the software maker’s stock after buying an additional 2,695 shares during the period.
+Invesco Ltd.’s holdings in Model N were worth $421,000 as of its most recent filing with the Securities and Exchange Commission.
+93.70% of the stock is currently owned by institutional investors.

 Model N, Inc engages in the provision of revenue management cloud solutions for the life science and technology industries.
 Its solutions include two complementary suites of software applications: Revenue Management Enterprise and Revenue Management Intelligence.
 The Revenue Management Enterprise suite serves as the system of record for and automates the execution of revenue management processes such as pricing, contracting and incentive & rebate management.